| CHAPTER D5 A LITERAL INTERPRETATION: MAKING MUCH OF THE WORD OF GOD |

 rely on your knowing the material in the earlier chapters.
 That means as

-helpful as it was to skip ahead to the chapters I recommended, you should read
+helpful as it was to skip ahead to the chapters I recommended,

-them again as you get to them.
+you should read them again as you get to them.

 In the historical section you saw examples of

-Old Testament and New Testament saints, including some big names, who made
+Old Testament and New Testament saints, including some big names, who made mistakes because they used Reason instead of

-that we are able to so easily spot errors when they could not?
-For three
+Biblical discernment.
+How is it that we are able to so easily spot errors when

-reasons: First, we have the advantage of hindsight; it is easy on Monday to
+they could not?
+For three reasons: First, we have the advantage of hindsight;

-point out the mistakes of Sunday’s quarterbacks because we were not involved in
+it is easy on Monday to point out the mistakes of Sunday’s quarterbacks because

-and distracted by all the bruises of the games.
-Second, it is easier to see
+we were not involved in and distracted by all the bruises of the games.
+Second,

-wrong in others than in ourselves because we tend to take things personally and
+it is easier to see wrong in others than in ourselves because we tend to take

-get defensive.
-Third, when we think we are right it seems so much more
+things personally and get defensive.
+Third, when we think we are right

-valid than when someone else thinks he is right.
-Therefore it is possible to
+it seems so much more valid than when someone else thinks he is right.

-read the historical section, be shocked at how blind and carnal those other
+Therefore it is possible to read the historical section, be shocked at how

-But we are no different from them, and this doctrinal section is going to help
+that we don’t have their problem.
+But we are no different from them, and this

-you see that.
-But it will never be able to help you see anything if you don’t
+doctrinal section is going to help you see that.
+But it will never be able to

-first get rid of all the things modern Christianity has allowed – indeed, encouraged
+help you see anything if you don’t first get rid of all the things modern

-– you to carry through life: Reason, opinions, sincere feelings, Greek/Hebrew
+Reason, opinions, sincere feelings, Greek/Hebrew dictionaries, commentaries,

-dictionaries, commentaries, traditional Christian “heritage”, traditional
+traditional Christian “heritage”, traditional doctrines, snappy little

-doctrines, snappy little comebacks, and sophistry.
+comebacks, and sophistry.

 As you go through this section keep an eye on